-Family reunion is one of the key drivers of marriage migration in the Philippines in which a member of a family (i.e. fiancée, dependent children, or civil partner) comes to the Philippines.
+Family reunion is one of the key drivers of marriage migration in the Philippines in which a member of a family (i.e. fiancée, dependent children, civil partner) comes to the Philippines.

 2000 Onwards

 ENTERPRENEURS.
 MISSIONARIES, VOLUNTEERS

-Social migration through religious communities, built infrastructures. and small businesses (Korean stores, noraebang) caters to the growing number of Korean migrants.
-Volunteer migration through church, non-government organizations and official development assistance programs of Korea to the Philippines encourages migrants integration to the local community.
-RETIREES
+Social migration through religious communities, built infrastructures, and small businesses (Korean stores, noraebang) caters to the growing number of Korean migrants.
+Volunteer migration through church, NGO, and ODA programs of Korea to the Philippines encourages migrants integration to the local community Source: Kutsumi, 2004 RETIREES